 Many anchor building classes are only a few hours long and raise more questions than they answer.
 This class is 8 hours, and includes plenty of hands-on time to practice the techniques shown.
-Then take our Anchors 2 class to learn extension anchors and advanced rappel methods.
+Our second session will cover extension anchors and advanced rappel methods.

 Learn how to build top rope anchors using “trad” gear such as cams, nuts, hexes and tri-cams.
 We will also teach you how to build “sport” anchors using two or three bolts, as well as natural anchors built from trees or boulders.

 We will evaluate every piece in the anchor and how they could be even better.
 Learn an objective method to assess the overall strength and security of your anchors.
 Special attention will be given to assessing the rock quality so that you never build an anchor in weak rock.